hyperledger/iroha-2-docs/src/guide/python.md

 If the configuration file is malformed, you can expect an `exception` to notify you.
 However, the client doesn't do any verification: if the account used in `config.json` is not in the blockchain, or has the wrong private key, you won't know that until you try and execute a simple instruction.
 More on that in the following section.

 It should also be noted that Iroha Python is under heavy development.
-It severely lacks in documentation, and its API can be made more idiomatically Python.
+It severely lacks in documentation and its API can be made more idiomatically Python.
 At the time of writing there are no active maintainers of the Iroha Python library.

 ## 3. Registering a Domain

-It is important to remember, that Iroha python is wrapping Rust code.
-As such. many of Python's idioms are not yet accommodated: for example, there's no duck-typing of the `Register` instruction.
+It is important to remember that Iroha python is wrapping Rust code.
+As such, many of Python's idioms are not yet accommodated; for example, there's no duck-typing of the `Register` instruction.

 ```python
 from iroha2.data_model.isi import *